Candide (operetta): Bernstein's "Final Revised Version" (1989)

-In Montevideo, Maximilian and Paquette, now revived and disguised as slave girls, reunite.
+In Buenos Aires, Maximilian and Paquette, now revived and disguised as slave girls, reunite.
 Soon after, Don Fernando d'Ibaraa y Figueroa y Mascarenes y Lampourdos y Souza, the governor of the city, falls in love with Maximilian, but quickly realizes his mistake and sells him to a priest.
-Meanwhile, Candide, Cunegonde and the Old Lady also arrive in Montevideo, where the Governor falls in love with Cunegonde ("My Love").
+Meanwhile, Candide, Cunegonde and the Old Lady also arrive in Buenos Aires, where the Governor falls in love with Cunegonde ("My Love").
 The Old Lady convinces Cunegonde that her marriage to the governor will support her financially ("We Are Women").
 Candide soon befriends Cacambo and accepts him as his valet.
-Convinced by the Old Lady that the police are still after Candide for the Archbishop's murder, Candide and Cacambo flee Montevideo and eventually stumble upon a Jesuit camp and are joined by the Father and Mother Superiors ("The Pilgrims' Procession – Alleluia").
+Convinced by the Old Lady that the police are still after Candide for the Archbishop's murder, Candide and Cacambo flee to Montevideo but stumble upon a Jesuit camp and are joined by the Father and Mother Superiors ("The Pilgrims' Procession – Alleluia").
 Candide soon discovers that the Mother Superior is actually Paquette and the Father Superior is Maximilian.
 When Candide tells Maximilian that he will marry Cunegonde, however, Maximilian angrily challenges him to a fight.
 However, Maximilian is once again inadvertently stabbed to death by Candide.
 Candide is forced to flee into the jungle as a result.

 Three years later, Cunegonde and the Old Lady discuss the miseries shared by the upper classes while the Governor does not want to hear their complaints ("Quiet").
 Meanwhile, Candide and Cacambo are starving and lost in the jungles.
 Finding a boat in the ocean, they float downriver into a cavern for 24 hours until they finally reach Eldorado, the city of gold ("Introduction to Eldorado").
 The two discover that the locals worship one god as opposed to three, palaces of science, rosewater and stones with cinnamon and clove scents.
 Dissatisfied without Cunegonde, Candide decides to leave.
 The locals think him foolish, but offer to help, giving him some of the town's golden sheep and constructing a lift that will guide him, Cacambo and the sheep over the mountain ("The Ballad of Eldorado").
 One by one, the sheep die until only two remain.
 Unwilling to go back to Montevideo, Candide gives Cacambo one of the golden sheep to ransom Cunegonde, telling them that they will meet again in Venice.